What I Saw

 How I Remember Grandpa Longenecker

-I have two recollections of my Grandfather Henry Longenecker, who died when I was five.
+I have three recollections of my Grandfather Henry Longenecker, who died when I was five.
 I remember him killing a garter snake in the front lawn of the home-place.
 Another time he bought me a soft drink in a cold, curvy glass bottle after I asked him, “Grandpa, how do you spell ‘Pepsi?’”
+And, finally, I remember him talking about Scravel Hill.
+I watched how he said the word.
+“Scravel” Hill, which sounded both interesting and odd to me.
+Now, when I look up the location in Pennsylvania with Google, I can find the name only in Oregon, not in my home state, which I think he would have been referring to.

 Grandpa Henry had the reputation to be shy and “all business.”
 Family lore has it that Henry as owner of H. R. Longenecker & Sons chauffeured President-elect Woodrow Wilson in a Model A Ford from York to Lancaster, Pennsylvania, sometime before his first term in office 1913 – 1921.